openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 @endsphinxdirective

-#### CUMULATIVE_THROUGHPUT Mode
+#### CUMULATIVE_THROUGHPUT
-While the `LATENCY` mode and `THROUGHPUT` mode can select one target device with your preferred performance option, the `CUMULATIVE_THROUGHPUT` mode enables running inference on multiple devices for higher throughput.
-With the `CUMULATIVE_THROUGHPUT` mode, AUTO loads the network model to all available devices in the candidate list, and then runs inference on them based on the default or specified priority.
+While `LATENCY` and `THROUGHPUT` can select one target device with your preferred performance option, the `CUMULATIVE_THROUGHPUT` option enables running inference on multiple devices for higher throughput.
+With `CUMULATIVE_THROUGHPUT`, AUTO loads the network model to all available devices in the candidate list, and then runs inference on them based on the default or specified priority.

 CUMULATIVE_THROUGHPUT has similar behavior as [the Multi-Device execution mode (MULTI)](./multi_device.md).
 The only difference is that CUMULATIVE_THROUGHPUT uses the devices specified by AUTO, which means that it's not mandatory to add devices manually, while with MULTI, you need to specify the devices before inference.

-In the CUMULATIVE_THROUGHPUT mode:
+With the CUMULATIVE_THROUGHPUT option:
 - If `AUTO` without any device names is specified, and the system has more than one GPU devices, AUTO will remove CPU from the device candidate list to keep GPU running at full capacity.
 - If device priority is specified, AUTO will run inference requests on devices based on the priority.
 In the following example, AUTO will always try to use GPU first, and then use CPU if GPU is busy:
    ```sh